barryofguilder/pig-game/README.md

-# pig-game
+# Pig Game

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A companion help to help play the dice game of "Pig".

 ## Prerequisites